The Red Couch Talks – A Global Mobility Podcast

 Curious about foreign cultures and eager to have a fully immersive experience in another culture, she moved to the UK after high school, where she worked as an Au Pair for a local family.
 This experience taught her that there is more to living abroad than language and cultural adjustment, and that other cultures view Germans differently than she expected.

 After that gap year, she returned to Germany to study International Business Studies at the University of Paderborn.
-Her career in Global Mobility began to take shape when she was accepted to study in Australia, focusing on International Human Resources.
+Her career in Global Mobility began to take shape when she was accepted to study in Australia, with a focus on International Human Resources.
 Tasmania was the starting point of her true interest in the topic, as during her thesis, Angie researched Short-Term Assignees and the failures of the company that had sent them out to other countries.
-Being away from home and family also taught her how to make friends anywhere in the world, and that she was able to keep a clean kitchen in the student dorm.
+Being away from home and family also taught her how to make friends anywhere in the world and that she could keep a clean kitchen in the student dorm.

 She decided to follow her long-term wish to help more Global Mobility Managers, Expats, and Expat Spouses through coaching.
-From her blog, she launched her company Global People Transitions GmbH in 2012.
+In 2012, she launched her company, Global People Transitions GmbH, from her blog.

 Today, Angie Weinberger is also a Professional Certified Executive Coach, Intercultural Trainer, and Group Seminar Facilitator.
 As a certified Intercultural Development Inventory (IDI) Qualified Administrator, Angie can run intercultural assessments for managers and staff.
 She combines intercultural coaching, her long-standing Global Mobility expertise, and workshop facilitation skills into programs for Global Mobility Managers, Expats, and Expat Spouses.